cc-tweaked/cc-restitched/README.md

 CC: R tries to maintain parity with CC: T, but may be behind or divergent in some areas.
 If you notice a disparity please open an issue.
 CC: R major and minor version numbers indicate parity with the major features of that version of CC: T. Patch version numbers will not align.

 ## Resource Packs
 This mod includes textures by [Jummit](https://github.com/Jummit) that are more in line with the style of Mojang's new texture-artist, Jappa.
-If you prefer the original textures you should  enable the "Classic" resource pack.
+If you prefer the original textures you should  enable the `classic` resource pack.
  We also have a third resourcepack made by [3prm3](https://github.com/3prm3), it features a complete overhaul of CC's textures (in the style of an industrial mod) and can be used by enabling the `overhaul` resource pack.
 You can also check out his resource pack over [here](https://github.com/cc-orgs/cc-overhaul/tree/main) as  well!<img src="https://raw.githubusercontent.com/cc-orgs/cc-overhaul/main/pack.png" alt="CC: Restitched" width="32"  height="32"/>

 ## Bleeding Edge Ver.